-You’ve probably heard that quantum computers can solve problems at speed unfathomable to traditional computers.
+You’ve probably heard that quantum computers can solve problems at a speed unfathomable to traditional computers.

-They can be used in physics, mathematics, economy, finances, and many more fields where there is a need to create and/or analyze a vast model impacted by a huge number of factors.
+They can be used in physics, mathematics, economy, finance, and many more fields where there is a need to create and/or analyze a vast model impacted by a huge number of factors.